raizeldonn/CPT331.Carbuds.UI/README.md

 ## Development server

+For first time usage - run `npm install` in this directory to install all required project dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding